ningchencontact/azure-docs.zh-tw/articles/search/search-howto-concurrency.md

             Console.WriteLine("Deleting index...\n");
             DeleteTestIndexIfExists(serviceClient);

-            // Every top-level resource in Azure Search has an associated ETag that keeps track of which version
+            // Every top-level resource in Azure Cognitive Search has an associated ETag that keeps track of which version
             // of the resource you're working on.
 When you first create a resource such as an index, its ETag is
             // empty.
             Index index = DefineTestIndex();
             Console.WriteLine(
                 $"Test index hasn't been created yet, so its ETag should be blank.
 ETag: '{index.ETag}'");

-            // Once the resource exists in Azure Search, its ETag will be populated.
+            // Once the resource exists in Azure Cognitive Search, its ETag will be populated.
 Make sure to use the object
             // returned by the SearchServiceClient!
 Otherwise, you will still have the old object with the
             // blank ETag.
             Console.WriteLine("Creating index...\n");